JulianSampels/OntoMatch/README.md

 Graph Search Algorithm Based Prompt Generation for Ontology Matching.

-Note: The repository consists of source codes of the paper "Exploring  Prompt Generation utilizing Graph Search Algorithms for Ontology Matching" submitted to Semantics 2024.
+Note: The repository consists of source codes of the paper "Exploring  Prompt Generation utilizing Graph Search Algorithms for Ontology Matching" was accepted by EU Semantics 2024.
 ## Folder Hierarchy
 ```bash
 ├── data